eriklennstrom/vs-foam-interns/src/components/dropdown/Dropdown Input/dropdown-input.md

 The ``text`` property is the text content that will be rendered inside the dropdown input.

 The ``placeholder`` property is the text content rendered as a placeholder inside the input field.

-Default is 'Search'
+The ``position`` property decides if the label should be inside or top of the input container.

 > Note - This component is not meant to be used independently but as a child component in the ``FoamDropdown`` component.